minceheid/openeo/README.md

 ## Important Notes
 The openeo charger cannot currently accommodate the following features:

 * Total current limiting at the mains fuse ("load balancing").
 If this charger is used on a looped supply, a small fuse, or shares a supply with another charger, it might require load balancing to avoid a failure of the main incoming fuse.
 This would result in a total power outage to the home should it occur, and would require your DNO to visit to correct the failure.
-We will look to introduce load balancing in the near future, but for now, *DO NOT* use this software if you depend upon that.
+The load balancing feature is included for testing purposes but for now, *DO NOT* use this software if you depend upon that.

-* Solar system integration.
-This means the openeo charger won't start charging when there is an excess of solar being exported to the grid.
-This is also a feature we are looking to add in the future and we are interested in hearing from users who have systems like this that we can test the openeo software on.

 * Control is currently only possible locally via the web interface and some phones when connected to the same wireless network as the charger.
 Whilst it is possible to expose your openeo instance to the public internet, we strongly advise that you do not do so, since the application has not been audited for security vulnerabilities yet.
 This also means you can't (yet) control charging remotely, though we will be releasing Home Assistant support in the near future which should allow this.